grahamcarlyle/harbinger/GITHUB_OAUTH_SETUP.md

 The app will request minimal permissions:
 - `repo` - Access to private and public repositories (read-only operations for monitoring workflows)

+**What this enables**:
+- Read personal repositories (public and private)
+- Read organization repositories you have access to
+- Access GitHub Actions workflows and run history
+- Monitor workflow status across all your repositories

 **Note**: GitHub's OAuth scopes are coarse-grained.
 The `repo` scope is the minimal scope that allows reading private repositories and their Actions workflows.
 While this scope technically grants write access, Harbinger only performs read operations.